manips-sai-org/sai2-interfaces/docs/ui_elements_details/enum/README.md

 around the array brackets (e.g. `"[1,2,3,4]"`).

 ## Attributes
 * `key`: Required.
 Specifies which Redis key to get/set to the user-specified options.
-If the Redis key does not exist, then an error will be thrown.
 * `values`: Required.
 The values that the enum can take.
 * `display`: Optional.
 Specifies what text to put in the dropdown menu.
+If not provided, the key will be used

 ## Example
 Open up `redis-cli`, and let's set the key